 Police Scotland, through our Counter Terrorism Security Advisors and in liaison with the National Counter Terrorism Security Office (NaCTSO), has been busy working within the Crowded Places sector in order to keep people safe.

-The threat from International Terrorism to the United Kingdom remains at SEVERE - an attack is highly likely; this has been since August 2014.
+The threat from International Terrorism to the United Kingdom is at SEVERE.

 Be Alert, Not Alarmed

 Police have exercised plans to respond to multi seated firearms attacks and may increase their presence in some areas.
 Don’t become fearful or withdraw from the streets.
 Businesses and priority Crowded Places have been working with police (NaCTSO and the CTSA network) to protect sites and staff from a variety of terrorist attacks.
 This includes music, sport and entertainment venues, restaurants, hotels and shops.